SKILLS ACQUIRED AT EACH GRADE LEVEL

 - Magnetism theory and how it applies to electronics through electric motors and relays.

-- Review of all DC circuit basics and introduction to AC theory.
-Sine waves - calculate amplitude and frequency.
+- Introduction to AC theory.
+Sine waves – calculate amplitude and frequency.
 Oscilloscope use.
 Inductors, capacitors, transformers.

 - Introduction to semiconductor theory and devices.
-Diodes, voltage regulators, bipolar transistors, silicon controlled rectifiers.
+Diodes, voltage regulators, silicon controlled rectifiers.
 Electro-static dissipation (ESD).

 - Capstone project consisting of constructing a fully functional, lab quality power supply.

 - Advanced digital logic circuits.
-Shift registers, adders, subtractors, arithmetic logic units, multiplexors, analog to digital (ADC) and digital to analog (DAC) converters.
+Shift registers, adders, subtractors, arithmetic logic units, multiplexores, analog to digital (ADC) and digital to analog (DAC) converters.

 - Advanced Op Amp circuits.
-Inverting, Non-inverting, Intigrators, differentiators, summing, active filters, high pass, low pass, band pass, band reject.
+Inverting, Non-inverting, Integrators, differentiators, summing, active filters, high pass, low pass, band pass, band reject.

 - Senior design project.
 Students select a subject of their choice in September and create a project and report that is presented in May.